json-iterator/json-iterator.github.io/features.md

 | string support | Yes | Yes |  |
 | boolean support | Yes | Yes |  |
 | indention support | Yes | No |  |

+# TO DO

+* avoid small memory allocation, maintain new buffer internally (for streaming read bytes, and any)
+* per byte field matching in one scan, fast path if the buffer is large enough (or if streaming support is on)
+* write to byte array without checking length, pre-allocate large enough buffer